CuteNikki/DiscordBot/README.md

 All bot configuration is done through the [`.env`](.env.example) file located in the root directory and the [`src/utility/keys.ts`](src/utility/keys.ts) file.
 <br/>
 You can change various settings like webhooks, presence and more.

-## Community

-Join our Discord community for support, updates, and more!
-[Click Here](https://discord.gg/ACR6RBQj4y).

-## Contributing

-We welcome contributions!
-If you'd like to help improve the bot, feel free to fork the repository, submit issues, or open pull requests.

-### Steps to contribute:

-1. Fork the repo
-2. Create a new branch (`git checkout -b feature-name`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature-name`)
-5. Open a pull request

 ## Useful guides: